morse-simulator/morse/doc/morse/dev/time_event.rst

 These different strategies are implemented in :py:mod:`morse.core.morse_time`.

+Since 1.3, it is also possible to synchronise the simulation step, and so the time with an external clock for a 'slower than real-time' simulation.
+This synchronisation mechanism makes sense only in **Fixed Simulation Step** or in the case where you don't really use the physical engine.
+For the moment, this mechanism is implemented for two middlewares (search for the **time_sync** parameter):

+- :doc:`../user/middlewares/socket`
+- :doc:`../user/middlewares/hla`

 The used strategy is selected at the builder level, through the method :py:meth:`morse.builder.environment.Environment.set_time_strategy`.